crosswalk-project/crosswalk-website/public/documentation/windows/extensions.md

 * Accessing a device capability not available via Crosswalk's JavaScript APIs.
 For example, using a specialised sensor or accessing part of the filesystem outside the web application's sandbox.
 * Integrating existing C/C++ libraries with a web application where no JavaScript equivalents are available.
-* You have some intellectual property in your application which you would prefer to not to distribute in an easily-readable JavaScript library.
+* Including technology or intellectual property in your application without distributing an easily-readable JavaScript library.
-* You want to optimize parts of your application but have reached the limits of what you can do with JavaScript.
+* Optimizing parts of your application after reaching the limits of what can be done with JavaScript.

 Crosswalk extensions can be implemented in C or C++ and can link with external libraries, potentially allowing you to make use of any of the underlaying OS APIs, as well as other third party libraries.
 In addition, extensions are a safe way to add native capabilities to Crosswalk: each runs in its own process, so it won't directly affect the stability of the runtime.

 This tutorial explains how to write a simple "echo" extension for Crosswalk running on 64-bit Windows.
 The extension accepts an input and returns that input prefixed with "You said: ".
 It will be used from JavaScript code (in an HTML5 web application) like this:

-    var response = echo.echoSync('hello');
+    // Synchronous call will wait until function returns var response = echo.echoSync('hello');
       // response == 'You said: hello'

-    echo.echoAsync('hello', function (response) {
+    // Asynchronous call.
+Pass in the callback function as the 2nd paramter echo.echoAsync('hello', function (response) {
       // response == 'You said: hello'
     });

 The native part of the extension can be implemented in C or C++.
-Note that it is trivial and could easily be implemented using pure JavaScript.
+Our simple example is trivial and could be implemented using JavaScript.
 However, the aim is to reduce the complexity of the extension to focus on code structure and workflow.

 The C code which corresponds to the JavaScript API above looks like this:

-    // echoAsync() handler
-    static void handle_message(XW_Instance instance, const char* message) {
-      char* response = build_response(message);
-      g_messaging->PostMessage(instance, response);
-      free(response);
-    }
     // echoSync() handler
     static void handle_sync_message(XW_Instance instance, const char* message) {
       char* response = build_response(message);